unofficial-sendoh/other_template/_posts/2018-2-3-Image-Processing-in-Python Part 2.md

 - Lossy, and
 - Learned automatically from **examples** rather than engineered by a human.

 As it's data specific and lossy, it's not good for image compression in general.
 The fact that autoencoders are data-specific which makes them generally impractical for real-world data compression problems.
 But there's a hope, future advances might change this.
-I find it interesting, though it's not good enoguh and also very poor performance compared to othr compression algorithm like **JPEG**, **MPEG** etc. [Check out](https://blog.keras.io/building-autoencoders-in-keras.html) this **keras** blog post regarding on this issue.
+I find it interesting, though it's not good enoguh and also very poor performance compared to other compression algorithm like **JPEG**, **MPEG** etc. [Check out](https://blog.keras.io/building-autoencoders-in-keras.html) this **keras** blog post regarding on this issue.

-And also some fllowing stuff, in case if someone is interested too.
+And also some following stuff, in case if someone is interested too.

 - [1](https://arxiv.org/abs/1802.09371) - [2](https://arxiv.org/abs/1703.00395) - [3](https://www.irisa.fr/temics/demos/visualization_ae/visualizationAE.htm)

 Now, I do realize that these topics are quite complex and lots of stuff can take concern and can be made in whole posts by each of them.
-In an effort to remain concise and complex free, I will implement the code but will skip explaining in details that makes it happens and just showing the outcome of it.
+In an effort to remain concise and complex free, I will implement the code but will skip explaining in details that what makes it happens and just showing the outcome of it.

 ```python